Wednesday, February 8, 2023

 Famous Winter Festivals

-Harsh winter with sub-zero temperatures doesn’t stop South Koreans from enjoying the choices offered by winter.
+Harsh winter with sub-zero temperatures doesn’t stop South Koreans from enjoying the South Korean traditional festivals offered by winter.

 Hwacheon Ice Festival

-In winter, the river in the sleepy town of Hwacheon in Gangwon Province gets a layer of 40-centimeter thick ice.
-The three weeklong Hwacheon Ice Festival takes place on the frozen river in January.
+During winter, a 40-centimeter-thick layer of ice forms over the river in the quiet town of Hwacheon in Gangwon Province.
+The three-weeklong Hwacheon Ice Festival takes place on the frozen river in January.
 It is one of the biggest winter festivals of South Korea.

 The festival attracts over a million people from all over the country.
 People come to the frozen river to try their hand at ice fishing, to catch fresh trout!
 Many other fun ice events, like sleigh riding, ice soccer, and a homemade sled race, are part of the festivity.